 On-premise to cloud migration for a small business isn’t as simple as uploading information to the internet.
 It’s a gradual process that can take months to complete.

-Why Move to the Cloud
+Benefits of Migrating to the Cloud

 Here are some benefits of cloud migration:

 Greater Scalability With Cloud Resources